kickstartcoding/cheatsheets/kickstart-backend/4-modules-oop.md

 Class

-:   also known as an object's "type", classes form blueprints for creating new object instances, defining methods and properties
+:   also known as an object's "type", classes form "blueprints" for creating new object instances, defining methods and properties

 Object instance